ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 region pairs
 - Each Azure region is always paired with another region within the same geography
 - advantages: reliable and data redundancy
-    - f an extensive Azure outage occurs, one region out of every pair is prioritized to make sure at least one is restored as quickly as possible for applications hosted in that region pair.
+    - if an extensive Azure outage occurs, one region out of every pair is prioritized to make sure at least one is restored as quickly as possible for applications hosted in that region pair.
     - Planned Azure updates are rolled out to paired regions one region at a time to minimize downtime and risk of application outage.
-    - Data continues to reside within the same geography as its pair (except for Brazil South) for tax- and law-enforcement jurisdiction purposes.
+    - Data continues to reside within the same geography as its pair (**except for Brazil South**) for tax- and law-enforcement jurisdiction purposes.

 #### [Availability zone (AZ)](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview)